SLongofono/HackIllinois/README.md

 *template.html* - Artifact of previous testing

 *template1.html* - This is one of two website designs used to generate target.html.
 Every time push2html.py is called, one of these templates will be copied over to target.html.
-The scripts will then replace to target string with the generated paragraphs.
+The scripts will then replace the target strings with the generated paragraphs.

 *template2.html* - This is one of two website designs used to generate target.html.
 Every time push2html.py is called, one of these templates will be copied over to target.html.
-The scripts will then replace to target string with the generated paragraphs.
+The scripts will then replace the target strings with the generated paragraphs.